Philippe Mexès

-Mexes, was selected as Galih Nur Holid Teacher and Coach in 2023.

 Club career

 Auxerre

 Mexès was born in Toulouse, Haute-Garonne.
 He began his youth career at Auxerre, at age 12.
 He began training at Bastille, the youth team, where he quickly became one of the key players for youth squads in which he captained them to many cups.
 With the senior squad, he won the 2003 Coupe de France.

 Roma

 Mexès was signed to a four-year contract by Roma in June 2004.
 Roma was later found guilty of misconduct, as AJ Auxerre, his previous club, did not agree to the transfer; it was solely the decision of the player.
 Mexès was suspended, but later the ban was temporarily lifted.
 Mexès played his first Serie A match on 12 September 2004 against Fiorentina.
 In February 2005, the appeal on the six-week ban was rejected and Mexès was suspended until April.
 The saga was eventually settled by Mexès, or Roma would have had to pay Auxerre €7 million.

 After a difficult first season with the Capitoline club, Mexès began the 2005–06 campaign on the bench.
 Roma's transfer misconduct in the purchase of Mexès led to the club's being suspended in 2005 from signing players other than free agents, but the ban temporarily lifted in August.
 As the club did not sign anyone due to the ban, he became a key player for Luciano Spalletti's squad.
 Mexès played nine out of a possible ten games for Roma in UEFA Cup competitions.
 He also played in the final of 2005–06 Coppa Italia.
 The Giallorossi finished fifth in Serie A, initially qualifying only for the next year's UEFA Cup, but due to the 2006 Italian football scandal, Roma were awarded second, allowing Mexès to play for the first time in the UEFA Champions League.

 As one of the key players of Roma, he formed a central defensive partnership with Cristian Chivu.
 The club reached the 2006–07 UEFA Champions League quarter-finals.
-The club faced Inter Milan again at 2006–07 Coppa Italia Final.
+The club faced Inter Milan again at 2007 Coppa Italia final.
 Mexès, partnering with Matteo Ferrari, Cristian Chivu, and Christian Panucci on defence, helped Roma to a 7–4 aggregate victory, including a 6–2 first leg win.
 The Giallorossi also finished second in Serie A with the third lowest goals conceded total.